jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     New-Item makePythonTdd.ps1

-* I use the history_ program
+* I use history_

   .. code-block:: shell

     history

-  the terminal shows all the commands I have typed so far, and I use them to write the program
+  the history_ program shows all the commands I have typed in the terminal so far, and I use them to write the program

 * I click on ``makePythonTdd.ps1`` to open it in the Integrated Development Environment (IDE), then type the commands I need to make a `Test Driven Development`_ Environment in the editor